 This may offend some folks — sorry.
 But I don’t think you care who buys your house.
-That being said, it may put off some buyers if 1they see a gigantic cross on the wall and they’re of a different faith.
-For some they may have a negative emotional response to a huge Dallas Cowboys banner in the bonus room.
+That being said, it may put off some buyers if they see overtly religious on the wall and they are of a different faith.
+For half of us, Trump is a no-no; for the other half AOC is a turn off.
+For some they may have a negative emotional response to a huge Dallas Cowboys banner in the bonus room… so it isn’t just strictly religious or political items.
+ANYTHING that may cause controversy- just loose it for pictures and showings.
 “Neutral” is what you’re going for here.

 Small family pictures aren’t usually a big deal; however, huge ones are.
 Do you really want that huge close-up of your daughter on the Internet?
 Stand back at the corner of the room and look: if you can identify people in the pictures, so can everyone else.
 Some agents will have the seller remove all personal pictures, and that’s fine, too.